| HOME

 Copyediting:

-Includes a check
+Includes

-of style, and an evaluation of confusing and awkward writing techniques.
+of style, and a brief evaluation of confusing and awkward writing techniques.
+Clients often confuse copyediting with

 proofreading.